 Eating an apple in a day can be very useful to get rid of cavities or gums disease.
 Moreover, munching an apple can shake up the plaque clinging to gums and teeth.

 Apple also contains naturally occurring sorbitol that prevents the formation of cavities.
-Sorbitol in apple also helps in the production of saliva, which helps in washing out food particles from the mouth.
+Sorbitol in apples also helps in saliva production, which helps in washing out food particles from the mouth.

 Dairy product: Milk, yogurt, and cheese

 The dairy product contains the right amount of calcium that helps in strengthening your gums.
-Also, most of the dairy product comprises a protein called casein that neutralizes oral acids responsible for the production of bacteria in the mouth.
+Also, most dairy products comprise a protein called casein that neutralizes oral acids responsible for the production of bacteria in the mouth.

 Besides, dairy products like yogurt contain probiotics that prevent Gingivitis and plague.
 However, fermented foods useful in suppressing the growth of pathogens in the oral cavity.

 A research study has suggested that regular eating of fermented food prevents periodontal diseases.